Vector35/binaryninja-api/docs/guide/type.md

 ### Export Header File

 If you want to compile code using the structures you defined during your analysis, you can export all the types to a C-compatible header file that can be used via `#include` by a C compiler.
-You can also import this header in another analysis session via [Import Header File](#import-header-file), just be sure to enable Define Binary Ninja Macros when doing so.
+You can also import this header in another analysis session via [Import Header File](#import-header-file), just be sure to enable `Define Binary Ninja Macros` when doing so.

 ## Using the API

-Of course, like everything else in Binary Ninja, anything you can accomplish in the UI you can accomplish using the API.
+Like everything else in Binary Ninja, anything you can accomplish in the UI you can accomplish using the API.
 Manipulating types is no exception.
 Here are four common workflows for working with types as commented examples.

 # Working with Types in Binary Ninja